Art Apart Fair: Art Apart - "The Art of Deception" @ My Art Space ( My Art Space Edition January 2024)

 Following the challenges of the post-Covid era, Art Apart presented an intriguing edition titled "The Art of Deception" in January 2024.
 Art Director and Curator Rosalind Lim sourced works from artists in France during her art residency in March 2023, where she meticulously selected participants for this captivating exhibition.

 Renowned artists from France, including Ilona Tikvicki, Isabelle, Remi Ucheda, Alexandra Sa, Jerome Bauduin, Maxime, Vincent Bargis, and Marie Lannou, joined talents from Holland like Julia Winter and Singaporean artists Lim Tze Peng, Chankerk, and Debbie Ding to mark the occasion of Singapore Art Week 2024.

 Art Apart @ Park Royal on Pickering (Collectables Edition September 2025)

-Parkroyal Collection Pickering from 18 to 22 September 2025., where an entire executive floor floor with 33 rooms of various sizes will be converted to art galleries, artist studios, music room for both sound and performance, book/poetry reading, podcast talk show hosting related to the arts and workshops.
+Parkroyal Collection Pickering from 18 to 22 September 2025., where an entire executive floor with 33 rooms of various sizes will be converted to art galleries, artist studios, music room for both sound and performance, book/poetry reading, podcast talk show hosting related to the arts and workshops.